 Also, we use an emission model.
-This model is based on the CHIANTI atomic database 8.0 (Del Zanna et al. 2015) using specific lines (19.3nm and 21.1nm) in the EUV band.
-This model considers the coronal abundances and ionization equilibrium to build the solar spectrum and modelling the electron density and temperature through the solar corona.
+This model is based on the CHIANTI atomic database 8.0 (Del Zanna et al. 2015) using specific lines (19.3 and 21.1 nm) in the EUV band.
+This model considers the coronal abundances and ionization equilibrium to build the solar spectrum and modeling the electron density and temperature through the solar corona.

 Additionally, an optimization algorithm was used.
 The optimization algorithm Pikaia is a method for optimization based on a genetic algorithm (Charbonneau 1995).
-Pikaia algorithm was used to determine some parameters in different problems such as the study of solar phenomena.
-It was used for empirical modelling of the solar corona (Gibson & Charbonneau 1998), Doppler shifts of solar ultraviolet emission lines (Peter & Judge 1999), and modeling the evolution of the solar irradiance (Vieira et al. 2011; Vieira & Solanki 2010; Krivova et al. 2010, 2007).
-In this case, the Pikaia algorithm was used to search the best fit parameters of the CODET model.
+The Pikaia algorithm was used to determine some parameters in different problems such as the study of solar phenomena.
+It was used for empirical modeling of the solar corona (Gibson & Charbonneau 1998), Doppler shifts of solar ultraviolet emission lines (Peter & Judge 1999), and modeling the evolution of the solar irradiance (Krivova et al. 2007, 2010; Vieira & Solanki 2010; Vieira et al. 2011).
+In this case, the Pikaia algorithm was used to search the best-fit parameters of the CODET model.